 - If you just selected the INTELLIVENT-ASV mode and are going through the initial setup process, start with step 3. - 1.
 Open the INTELLIVENT-ASV Settings window (Section 1.4.10). - 2.
-Touch the More tab (Figure 1-7). - Set options as specified in Table 1-3, if needed. - If not needed, continue to step 4. - 4.
-If displayed, touch Continue to accept the settings and proceed to Section 1.4.8, Adjusting control settings.
+Touch the More tab (Figure 1-10). - 3.
+Set options, described in Table 1-3, if needed.

+If not needed, continue to step 4.

+4. If displayed, touch Continue to accept the settings and proceed to the next step, reviewing and adjusting control settings.